lihaoyi/macropy/readme.md

 package with its unique utility and as an example of how to write a very parsimonious macro: short, easy to read and write. `dumpid` presents a `~~>` arrow instead of `log's` `->` arrow so that you can immediately distinguish the two.
+We hasten to emphasize that `trace` is much more complete: able to handle statements, whereas `dump` and `dumpid` can only handle expressions.

 The following are examples of using it.

 From MacroPy's root directory, try this: